A dog sitting beside its owner at a table inside a coffee shop — dogs are welcome at Starbucks outdoor seating, and service dogs indoors

 Keep your dog leashed, clear of walkways, and clean up after them.
 New to ordering?
 Our how to order at Starbucks guide covers the customization basics while you grab a pup cup.

-• Keep your dog leashed and clear of walkways and other customers’ tables.
+• Keep your dog leashed at all times and clear of walkways and other customers' tables.

-• Ask for a cup of water on hot days — most stores provide it free.
+• Ask for a cup of water on hot days — most stores provide it free, and it is kinder to your dog than rich whipped cream in the heat.

-• Clean up after your dog and don’t leave the pup cup on the patio.
+• Clean up after your dog promptly and don't leave the empty pup cup on the patio.

-• Read the room: if the patio is packed, a quick drive-thru pup cup may be kinder to everyone.
+• Read the room: if the patio is packed, a quick drive-thru pup cup may be kinder to other customers.

 Frequently asked questions